-At December 31, 2020, we had approximately 2,500 employees, of which approximately 100 were temporary employees.
-Some of our employees in various foreign locations are subject to collective bargaining agreements.
-Less than one percent of our employees in the U.S. are subject to collective bargaining agreements.
+At December 31, 2021, we had approximately 2,350 employees, of which approximately 100 were temporary employees.
 We offer market-competitive benefits for employees and opportunities for growth and advancement.
 We place a strong emphasis on employee growth and development and provide opportunities for valued contribution and innovation.